Sun0fABeach/vue-use-paginator/README.md

 If you paginate in the frontend, just assign the length of your collection to  `numItems` and use the values from `slice` to slice out the items to display for your current page.

 If you call a paginated endpoint, it needs to tell you the total number of items in order to set `numItems`.
-You can then use `slice` or `page`/`pageSize` to fetch page content.
+You can then use `slice` or `page`/`pageSize` to fetch a page.
 You will normally want to set up a watcher in order to fetch a new page when `page` or `pageSize` changes.

 ```typescript
 watch([page, pageSize], ([newPage, newPageSize]) => {